b-n/demystifying-unicode/pages/01-history.md

 </div>

 <!--
 ANSI Characters aren't actually a thing.
-When people use this term, they are refering to the windows code pages.
+When people use this term, they are referring to the windows code pages.

 Quiz: How many bits is an ascii character?